 5 Vulnerable Wireless Peripherals

-Vulnerable Wireless Keyboards.
-Low-end keyboards allow sniffing all keystrokes out of the air from 250 feet away because they do not implement encryption.
-Vulnerable Wireless Mice.
-A vulnerable wireless mouse dongle can expose the computer it is connected to to external attack through keystroke injection.
-If the computer is itself compromised, it can expose the larger network to insider attacks.
+Low-end keyboards allow for sniffing of keystrokes from 250 feet away because they do not implement encryption.
+A vulnerable wireless mouse dongle can expose the computer it is connected to external attack through keystroke injection.
+If the computer itself is compromised, it can expose the larger network to insider attacks.

 6 Unapproved Cellular Device Presence